All Episodes

 And it just shot down a Jordanian plane over Syria.

-So keep in mind that not only are our air strikes at a slower pace than previous air campaigns intended to bring about some kind of policy change or some kind of on the ground shift.
+So keep in mind that not only are our airstrikes at a slower pace than previous air campaigns intended to bring about some kind of policy change or some kind of on-the-ground shift.

 The idea is we're not going to defeat the Islamic State, but we're going to keep it from overrunning Baghdad and larger parts of the country because that would look bad for the Democratic Party and the Democrats.

-People talk about our allies, and you know, first is Israel, and then we we're like, well, sometimes the Saudis are kind of helpful, but they're really not helpful a lot of the time.
+And then we were like, well, sometimes the Saudis are kind of helpful, but they're really not helpful a lot of the time.

-And you break it down into the different countries, and you can do your who's our best play the Who's Our Best Middle East Ally game.
+And you break it down into the different countries and you can do your who's our best, play the who's our best Middle East ally game.

 It's a complicated one.

-Uh Jordan often gets overlooked, but they're actually on policy matters generally very helpful.
+Jordan often gets overlooked, but they're actually on policy matters generally very helpful.

-And they had a plane shot down, and now that pilot is in uh the captivity of the Islamic State, and we all know what that could mean.
+And now that pilot is in the captivity of the Islamic State, and we all know what that could mean.

 Hopefully not.

-They have an apostate regime uh soldier, or in this case, pilot, airman, in their in their custody, and they're going to make a big show of this.
+They have an apostate regime soldier, or in this case, pilot, airman, in their custody.

 Because the longer they continue on, the longer they exist as an entity, the harder it's going to be to dislodge them.